OanaUjica/OanaUjica/README.md

 ---

-A Software Developer with professional experience in the technologies listed in the toolbox below.
+A Software Engineer with professional experience in web development using the technologies listed in the toolbox below.

-You can contact me on <a href="https://www.linkedin.com/in/oana-ujica/" target="_blank">LinkedIn</a> and you can see my work here on GitHub.
+You can contact me on <a href="https://www.linkedin.com/in/oana-ujica/" target="_blank">LinkedIn</a> and you can see a part of my work, here, on GitHub.

 ---